rndmorris/Salis-Arcana/docs/thaumcraft_configuration.md

 If true, disables the tinting of aspect images, this can be useful in combination with resource packs that provide images that are already colored.

+### Config Option: `crucibleScalingAspectDecay` (Default `true`)
+If true, the crucible's contained aspects will decay at an increasing rate based on how overfull the crucible is.

+All overfull decay will break down compound aspects into one of their components.

+For example, with the default start of `200`, range of `800`, and maximum rate of `4.2`%, a crucible with 200 total aspects will start to experience decay, and the decay will increase for 800 aspects until it reaches a maximum of 4.2% at 1000 total aspects and above.
+Because compound aspects' components are returned to the pool, you will not see a strict 4.2% reduction in total aspect count each second.

+The vanilla crucible will decay 1 aspect every 5 seconds, splitting any non-primal aspect into a component.
+When the crucible is over 100 total aspects, it will remove 4 random aspects per second.

+### Config Option: `crucibleAspectDecayStart` (Default `200`)
+Requires `crucibleScalingAspectDecay`.

+The total aspect count of a crucible at which point the percent scaled decay will start.

+### Config Option: `crucibleAspectDecayRange` (Default `800`)
+Requires `crucibleScalingAspectDecay`.

+The range, in aspect count, between the point scaling aspect decay starts and the point it reaches its maximum rate.

+### Config Option: `crucibleAspectDecayMaximumRate` (Default `4.2`)
+Requires `crucibleScalingAspectDecay`.

+The maximum percentage of the crucible's total aspect count that will be removed per second, when the crucible is at or above the decay's maximum range.

+The default maximum rate of 4.2% is vanilla Thaumcraft's maximum decay rate with its flat decay at 100 total aspects.

 ## Node Behaviors (Group `node_behaviors`)

 ### Config Option: `hungryDynamicReach` (Default `false`)